Smart Meters

 Whether you have just a gas account with National Grid, or you have both an electric AND a gas account with us, your smart gas module will be installed at a later time.
 Currently, we’re focusing on installing electric smart meters.

 National Grid is deploying close to 2.4 million smart electric meters and gas modules over several years.
 There are many different reasons why your meter may not have been installed, even if others around you have.
-We may need to temporarily skip some customers in our deployment efforts and circle back at a later date.
-When we are ready to install your smart meter you can expect to receive a series of National Grid communications prior to your installation.
+Some of these reasons may include different installer assignments, meter location and/or configurations, and connection optimization.
+Therefore, we may need to temporarily skip some customers in our deployment efforts and circle back at a later date.
+When we are approaching your smart meter installation timeframe, you should receive a text, email, or phone call notification.
+Please make sure your contact information is up to date in the My Account portal so we know how to best reach you.
 If you’re a gas customer, your gas module will be installed at a later time.

 National Grid is required by the Home Energy Fair Practices Act (HEFPA) to make an attempt to collect your past due bill amount in person before service can be disconnected.
 We will attempt to resolve your account in person before your service is disconnected for nonpayment.
 If we are unable to speak with you at the door, or if an in-person attempt to resolve the account is not successful, service termination can be done remotely.